AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 -   Method 1: Manually clone an ECS instance within the same region by using the ECS console.
     1. Log on to the [ECS console](https://ecs.console.aliyun.com).
     2. Find the ECS instance that you want to clone and create a custom image from the instance.
 For more information, see [Create a custom image from an instance](/intl.en-US/Images/Custom image/Create custom image/Create a custom image from an instance.md).
     3. Use the created custom image to create an ECS instance by following the instructions in [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).
-When you are creating the ECS instance, pay attention to the following parameters:
+When you are creating the ECS instance, take note of the following parameters:
         -   Region: You must select the region where the custom image is located.
         -   Image: In the **Image** section, select **Custom Image**.
 Then, select the custom image that you created in the previous step from the drop-down list.